What is a Combined Cycle Power Plant?

 If an air condenser is used, the closed-circuit cooling water system becomes much smaller, because the amount of water needed in the rest of the plant is a relatively small percentage of that needed for the water condenser.
 The users of the CCCW are turbine generators, condensate and feed water pumps, sampling systems, etc.

-- The gas turbine is the fastest starting component in CCPP.
+The gas turbine is the fastest starting component in a combined cycle power plant.
 It takes about less than 10 min to get to the synchronized speed.

 HRSG start-up without gas bypass damper: